annikulkarni/ObsidianBackup/Environment CA/Carbon Border Adjustment mechanism.md

 EU importers will **declare the emissions** embedded in their imports and **surrender** the corresponding number of certificates each year.

+If importers can prove that a **carbon price has already been paid** during the production of the imported goods, the corresponding amount **can be deducted.**

 Why this came up: The FTA signed between India UK **Excludes** the CBAM tariffs, increased the risk for Indian exporters

+#### CBAM transitional phase (2023 – 2025)

+ **On 1 October 2023, the CBAM entered into application in its transitional phase, with the first reporting period for importers ending 31 January 2024.** The gradual phasing in of CBAM allows for a **careful, predictable and proportionate transition for EU and non-EU businesses**, as well as for public authorities.

+The CBAM will **initially apply to imports of certain goods and selected precursors** whose production is carbon intensive and at most significant risk of carbon leakage: **cement, iron and steel, aluminium, fertilisers, electricity and hydrogen**

+Impact on Indian exports
+select indian goods may face 20-35 percent tariffs